colinbarry/jekyll-asset-post-processor/README.md

 Sass files are parsed with Liquid, rendered with `sassc`, and then minified.

 Sass files inherit the static Liquid variables from the page that imported it.
 In cases where a file is imported more than once, the variables present will be from the first page that imported it.
-Therefore it's recommended not to use variables in global files that are imported more than once.

 ```css
 .app-glyph {